-Originally hailing from the North Yorkshire Moors, London-based saxophonist and Dankworth Prize-winning composer Matt Anderson released his second critically-acclaimed album ‘Rambling’ last year.
+Originally hailing from the North Yorkshire Moors, London-based saxophonist and Dankworth Prize-winning composer Matt Anderson released his second critically-acclaimed album ‘Rambling’ in 2018.
 Since its launch at the hotbed of the creative London jazz scene, the Vortex Jazz Club, the album has won praise from the likes of Jazzwise, BBC Radio 3 and Jazz FM for its “outstanding,” melodic writing and “uniformly excellent playing”, all fronted by Matt’s warm tenor sound.
 Rooted in a deep love and respect for the jazz tradition from Sonny Rollins to Wayne Shorter, Matt’s music also explores influences from the folk music of his rural upbringing, alongside bluesy, country strains reminiscent of Bill Frisell and British and European jazz.

 Matt’s well-received first album, ‘Wild Flower’, also featured many leading lights of the U.K. jazz scene such as Laura Jurd (BBC New Generation Artist, Dinosaur) and Alex Munk (Flying Machines), and he is also popular as a sideman in a variety of projects on the fertile London and Leeds jazz scenes, performing regularly across Britain and internationally with recent appearances in New Zealand, Scandinavia and Eastern Europe.
 In October 2015, he performed in Greece with Jiannis Pavlidis’ Quintet featuring legendary American jazz drummer Greg Hutchinson.
 He teaches at the Royal Academy of Music in London, Leeds College of Music and the University of Leeds.